 I found knitted dice while looking for a friend’s baby shower gift and thought these were really cute for babies or really young kids who could also use them as a stuffed toy.
 They also look like they would be easy to grab for anyone with arthritis.

-This shop also sells the pattern if you wanted to try making them yourself
+This shop also sells the pattern shown above if you wanted to try making them yourself!

 There are a lot of plush dice out there, which is great because you get some options.
 This is another one that I think could work really well for super young kids and can double as a soft toy for them to play with beyond the game.